yumupgrades for production use, this is the repository for you.

 Let’s block the bad guys with the power of CentOS 7 standard firewall – FirewallD.

-CentOS 7 comes with new firewall – FirewallD.
-It is actually a wrapper for iptables.
-FirewallD allows you to manage firewall rules using the concept of zones.
+FirewallD allows you to manage the firewall rules using the concept of zones.

 If you haven’t already, install it, run it and enable at boot time.